Thomson Reuters CLEAR Lawsuit

 In August 2021, we got an important ruling from the Court concluding that our lawsuit could continue.
 The Court’s order explained that “the harm to Plaintiffs is tremendous: an all-encompassing invasion of Plaintiffs’ privacy, whereby virtually everything about them—including their contact information, partially redacted social security number, criminal history, family history, and even whether they got an abortion, to name just a few—is transmitted to strangers without their knowledge, let alone their consent.”
 In particular, the Court allowed our claim that Thomson Reuters engaged in unfair business practices, in violation of California’s Unfair Competition Law, to continue.
 In doing so, the Court rejected Thomson Reuters’s arguments that its conduct was protected under the Communications Decency Act or by the First Amendment to the U.S. Constitution.

-As a result of the Court’s Order, we will be able to continue our lawsuit, including what is known as discovery which allows the parties to further investigate the factual evidence in support of their claims.
+Following the Court’s Order, we proceeded through discovery which allows the parties to further investigate the factual evidence in support of their claims.

 Thomson Reuters CLEAR lawsuit in the news